-4.1.
-Basis of preparation (continued)
+4.1 Basis of preparation (continued)

-The functions of the Company are, inter alia, to provide, and promote the provision of, additional credit in a prudent manner to enterprises or other persons in the State, particularly SMEs, and to provide finance to projects which promote the economic development of the State.
-The Company's activities are subject to risk factors including credit, liquidity, market concentration and capital risk.
 The Board has reviewed these risk factors and all relevant information to assess the Company's ability to continue as a going concern.
-Both the Board and ARC review key aspects of the Company's activities on an on-going basis and review, whenever appropriate, the critical assumptions underpinning its long-term strategies.
+Both the Board and ARC review key aspects of the Company's activities on an on-going basis and review, whenever appropriate, the critical assumptions underpinning its long term strategies.

-The financial statements are presented in euro $(\textcircled)$ , which is the Company's functional and presentational currency.
-The figures shown in the financial statements are stated in $\textcircled$ thousands unless otherwise indicated.
+The financial statements are presented in euro (\in), which is the Company's functional and presentational currency.
+The figures shown in the financial statements are stated in \in thousands unless otherwise indicated.
 Where used, '000' or 'k' denotes thousand, and 'm' denotes millions.
 As permitted by paragraph 4 in Schedule 3 of the Companies Act 2014, the Directors have adapted the arrangements and headings and subheadings otherwise required by Profit and Loss Account Format 1 and Balance Sheet Statement Format 1 as the special nature of the Company's business requires such adaptation.

-4.2.
-Basis of measurement
+4.2 Basis of measurement